-- apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline - design solutions for well-defined technical problems and assist with engineering design of systems - apply written, oral and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature - function effectively as a member of a technical team
+- apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined problems appropriate to the discipline - design and deliver written, oral, and graphical documentation for well-defined technical problems while working on a team. - conduct standard tests, measurements, and experiments, analyze, and interpret the results, and design and assist with electrical engineering design and repair of systems, components or processes appropriate to the discipline.